divslinger/Android-Merchant-App/TEST_PLAN.md

    * Click on device 'Home' button to put the app in background
    * Resume the paused app
    * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
+   * Go to 'Service Terms' screen
+   * Click 'BACK' button
+   * Confirm that it goes back to the 'Payment INPUT' screen
 1. TERMS OF USE: navigate to screen
    * launch app & do required setup
    * Go to 'Terms of use' screen